Writing Cannabis License Applications

 Of course, cannabis is a highly regulated industry—one that requires being granted a cannabis license in your jurisdiction of choice.
 Before opening up your next dispensary or cultivation business, you’ll need to file a state or local license application that showcases an abundance of both competence and compliance against staggering competition.
 This entails formulating local operational practices before the business even exists—then writing about them in a way that’s crisp, clear, and compliant.
-It entails doing these things while running your existing business(es): producing 300+ pages under seemingly impossible deadlines.
+It entails doing these things while running your existing business(es): producing often up to 300+ pages under seemingly impossible deadlines.

 How do you do that?